 - Visit a local clerk’s office and submit the current registration card for the plates you wish to transfer

 - Submit proof of ownership for the new vehicle

 On the other hand, if you are transferring your NH DMV license plates after the death of your spouse, you must submit your vehicle’s title certificate and/or lienholder information along with the death certificate of your spouse.

 New Hampshire License Plate Fees

-The cost of obtaining car registration plates in New Hampshire include general registration fees, state fees and town/city fees.
-Furthermore, the fees for new registration plates vary according to each type of vehicle and type of license plate.
-After obtaining a car tag, be mindful that there are additional costs related to renewing, replacing or transferring existing NH license plate credentials.
+A standard plate manufacturing fee of $8 will be charged when you first register a vehicle in New Hampshire.
+The cost of obtaining license plates in New Hampshire also includes general registration fees, state fees and town/city fees.
+Furthermore, the fees for new plates vary according to each type of vehicle and type of license plate.
+For example, if you are interested in vanity plates, you will be charged an additional $40 fee.

 License Plate Lookups in New Hampshire